Fabric offers an alternative to Facebook sharing with a private timeline of personal moments

 What’s New

 This is where Fabric comes in.
-It will automatically record your activities, checking you in to places you visit, which you can then choose to add friends to.
+It will automatically record your activities, checking you in to places you visit, to which you can then choose to add friends.

-While the idea of automatic location gathering may turn a good number of users off, the difference is that Fabric’s data collection is meant for your eyes only, unless you explicitly choose to share something with friends.
+While the idea of automatic location gathering may turn off a good number of users, the difference is that Fabric’s data collection is meant for your eyes only, unless you explicitly choose to share something with friends.

 Fabric doesn’t use third-party software for its location system – it’s written in-house, so the data is never touched by a third-party.
 It also uses industry standard encryption for data transfer and storage, and login information is stored in a separate system from the rest of your data as an added precaution.